benofbrown/darksouls/Bloodbourne_all_Trophies.md

 - Get kidnapped, more materials and Moon rune.
 - Run around Hemwick collecting materials, don't kill the boss yet though.
 - Kill Amelia **Vicar Amelia**
-- Run to Forbidden Woods, grab the *Tonsil Stone*, *Blue Elixir*, *Beast Raw* and open path to Iosefka's Clinic.
+- Run to Forbidden Woods, grab the *Tonsil Stone*, White Church set, *Blue Elixir*, *Beast Raw* and open path to Iosefka's Clinic.
+- Upgrade to +6
-- Start of DLC, run around for upgrade materials. *Blue Elixir* comes in handy here in the cave with the *Amygdalan Arm*.
+- Start of DLC, run around for upgrade materials.
+Grab the pendent where the Laurence fight is to save time later. *Blue Elixir* comes in handy here in the cave with the *Amygdalan Arm*.
 - Get to the second lantern, grab the *Whirlygig Saw* and suicide run for the *Beasthunter Saif*.
 - Upgrade weapon to +7
 - Kill Witch of Hemwick **The Witch of Hemwick**